ILAI Fund: History

 The ILAI Fund is a recognized nonprofit organization that was founded by the Albert Shaltiel, a Jewish family man with Iranian roots.

 Both Albert and Yael were born in 1969 in Tehran, Iran, in the Dr. Sapir Hospital and Charity Centre, that later became an inspiration for his own charitable activities.
 The couple immigrated to Israel individually and were married in the year 2000.
 In 2005 their son Ilai Benyamin was born.
 As an expression of gratitude he founded and currently direct the charity which is named for their son Ilai-Benyamin.

 The fund's board is staffed entirely by volunteers.

 The P.E.F.
 Israel Endowment Funds, Inc. approves The ILAI fund, allowing all donors to benefit from 501 (c) 3 - U.S.A tax free donations.

 UK Toremet made the ILAI Fund its recipient agency, allowing tax free donations from Great Britain.

 The ILAI Fund has a group of supporters from all over the world.
 The fund chose to title the supporters as Donating Angels because they financially and voluntarily support the ILAI Fund in its mission.
 They help to raise the funds needed to purchase special equipment, treatments, medication, education and many more for these special children.
-The ILAI Fund is also supported by various Jewish organisations such as Iranian American Jewish Federation of New York, Looking Beyond LA, Christian Friends of Israel and Sobell Foundation.
+The ILAI Fund is also supported by various Jewish organisations such as Iranian American Jewish Federation of New York and Looking Beyond LA.

 Beneficiaries

 The ILAI Fund beneficiaries often have severe physical, emotional and intellectual disabilities, such as blindness, deafness, autism or Down syndrome.
-ILAI’s objective is to help those families who have financial difficulties.
+ILAI's objective is to help those families who have financial difficulties.
 Most of these children are of single parents and occasionally orphans.
 Their target population includes victims of polio and other illnesses, cancer patients, and children afflicted by accidents, wars or terrorism.

 The fund chose the title heroes for the children because they find them brave and courageous and believe that these children are the true superheroes of the ILAI Fund.